 Engineers

-Standardization of indicators of temporary disability by sex and age showed that with the same age and sex composition as managers, the temporary disability of engineers and foremen would be even higher.
-The higher level of temporary disability of persons of these professional groups compared to managers is explained by the significant frequency of influenza, SARS and colds, the spread of which is due to high crowding in the office, where one worker has less than 4.5 m2 of area.
-The reason for the low rates of temporary disability among managers is a great responsibility, lack of time, in connection with which they do not always seek medical help and, as a rule, do not issue a certificate of incapacity for work.
+Standardization of indicators of temporary disability by gender and age showed that with the same age and sex composition as managers, the temporary disability of engineers and foremen would be even higher.
+The higher level of temporary disability of persons of these professional groups compared to managers is explained by the significant frequency of influenza, ARVI and colds, the spread of which is due to large crowding in office premises, where there is less than 4.5 m2 of space per worker.
+The reason for the low rates of temporary disability among managers is their high responsibility and lack of time, which is why they do not always seek medical help and, as a rule, do not issue a certificate of incapacity for work.

 In this study, we were primarily interested in the frequency of temporary disability due to cardiovascular diseases.
-In the structure of the causes of temporary disability of managers for this group of diseases, the first place belongs to vascular diseases (40.9% of cases and 40.5% of days), the second - to hypertension (29.1% of cases) and coronary disease (21.3% of days) .
-Vascular diseases (40.5% of cases and 27.0% of days), hypertension (respectively 35.5% and 25.4%) were also the main causes of temporary disability of engineers.
-Temporary disability of foremen is due to hypertension (60.0% of cases and 66.9% of days), as well as rheumatism (respectively 23.3% and 14.5%).
+In the structure of the causes of temporary disability of managers for this group of diseases, the first place belongs to vascular diseases (40.9% of cases and 40.5% of days), the second place belongs to hypertension (29.1% of cases) and coronary disease (21.3% of days) .
+The main reasons for temporary disability of engineers also turned out to be vascular diseases (40.5% of cases and 27.0% of days), hypertension (35.5% and 25.4%, respectively).
+Temporary disability of masters is caused by hypertension (60.0% of cases and 66.9% of days), as well as rheumatism (23.3% and 14.5%, respectively).

-As can be seen from Table.
-3, the temporary disability of managers due to cardiovascular diseases in cases is more than twice as high, in days - 2.5-4.9 times higher than the same indicator for engineers and craftsmen.
-Managers get sick more often and longer than engineers and foremen with vascular diseases, hypertensive and coronary heart disease.
+As can be seen from table.
+3, temporary disability of managers due to cardiovascular diseases in cases is more than twice as high, in days - 2.5-4.9 times, than the same indicator for engineers and craftsmen.
+Managers suffer from vascular diseases, hypertension and coronary heart disease more often and longer than engineers and craftsmen.
 The average duration of one case of coronary heart disease among managers stands out especially sharply - 38.9 days, while this figure was 17.4 days for engineers, 18.5 days for foremen, although the number of cases of temporary disability of managers and engineers is approximately the same.
-This indicates a significant severity of coronary heart disease in managers.
+This indicates the significant severity of coronary heart disease among managers.

 Table 3